The worst experience for a cyclist is to have to endure an uncomfortable ride.

 The Shimano Acera M3000 Shadow 1×9 single-ring drivetrain with chain guide lets you shift gears with ease.
 And the Shimano M315 hydraulic disc brakes make light work of coming to a sudden stop.

-Diamondback’s Line model is available in sizes XS, S, M, L and XL to fit riders who are between 5 feet 0 inches and 6 feet 4 inches tall.
+Diamondback’s Line mountain bike is available in sizes XS, S, M, L and XL to fit riders who are between 5 feet 0 inches and 6 feet 4 inches tall.

-This bike’s extra-wide tires, sturdy construction, and low step-over make it an excellent choice for heavier riders.
+This bike’s extra-wide tires, sturdy construction, and low step-over make it an perfect choice for heavier riders on a heavy duty.

 The Firmstrong Chief Lady Beach Cruiser is built especially for ladies whose height ranges from shorter to very tall.